Logo for Healing Hearts Counseling

 Gradual exposure to vomit related fears.
 Starting with words or images, then progressing to real life scenarios helps reduce anxiety.

-- Start small, say the word vomit out loud.
+• Start small, say the word vomit out loud.

-- Watch a cartoon where someone throws up.
+• Watch a cartoon where someone throws up.

-- Work your way up to real-life scenarios.
+• Work your way up to real-life scenarios.

-What Medication Treat Emetophobia?
+What Medications Treat Emetophobia

 While no medication specifically targets emetophobia, anti-anxiety medications or antidepressants may help manage symptoms.

-How Soon After Treatment Will I Feel Better?
+How Soon After Treatment Will I Feel Better

-Improvement varies, but many people feel relief within a few months of therapy with consistent effort.
+In my clinical work, improvement varies, but many people feel relief within a few months of therapy with consistent effort.

-Living with Emetophobia
+Living With Emetophobia

 Finding Support: Communities for People with Emetophobia